-THE MAJOR CAUSE OF OPERATING PROBLEMS WITH GAS FIREPLACE HEATERS IS IMPROPER GAS PRESSURE, INCORRECT LOG PLACEMENT, IMPROPER INSTALLATION, INCORRECT FLUE INSTALLATION, INCORRECT SWITCHING OF BURNERS, DIPS/SPIKES IN THE INCOMING POWER OR REVERSE POLARITIES.

-This situations can cause such problems as changes in flame color or configuration, intermittent operations, changes in heat output, carbon build up or sooting, bad odors, rattles or other sounds, start up failures and burner(s) switching themselves off.
+THE MAJOR CAUSE OF OPERATING PROBLEMS WITH GAS FIREPLACE HEATERS IS IMPROPER GAS PRES-SURE, INCORRECT LOG PLACEMENT, IMPROPER INSTALLATION, INCORRECT FLUE INSTALLATION, INCORRECT SWITCHING OF BURNERS, DIPS/SPIKES IN THE INCOMING POWER OR REVERSE POLARI-TIES.
+The above situations can cause such problems as changes in flame color or configuration, intermittent operations, changes in heat output, carbon build up or sooting, bad odors, rattles or other sounds, start up failures and burner(s) switching themselves off.
 These are nearly always the result of improper installation or incorrect operation and it may take sometime for these problems to show themselves.
 Before calling out a technician you must be able to repeat the fault, try resetting the heater.
 Read below.